eyebeam/underscore/README.md

 The Maps tab

-Underscore uses Leaflet for maps
+Underscore uses Leaflet for maps.
+Leaflet is an open source JavaScript library used to build web mapping applications.

 ## Tasks